Staging an intervention in art history, and specifically in Indian miniature portraiture, Arpita Shah replaces male Mughal emperors with inspiring...

 min Read11 August 2022

 Vincent van Gogh famously recorded himself in numerous self-portraits, but he hated photography and supposedly he never sat for a photo as an adult.
-There are two rare photos of the artist as a child that are known to exist.
+Discover the mysterious story of Van Gogh’s photos!

 He was a handsome young man, wasn’t he?

-There is another famous photo.
+There is also another famous, mysterious photo.
 This one:

 But look at this comparison:

-But, it is another unconfirmed information.
+However this is another unconfirmed likeness.

 So, if we don’t have any photos and cannot be sure what van Gogh looked like as an adult, what do we have?

 We have 34 painted self-portraits and 4 drawings.
 That’s quite a number!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!